-As noted on the front cover, the Offered Bonds received a long-term rating of "Aaa" and a short-term rating of "VMIG 1" from Moody's Investors Service ("Moody's") and a short-term rating of "A-1+" from Standard & Poor's Ratings Services ("Standard & Poor's" or "S&P").
-S&P also reaffirmed the long-term rating of AAA for the outstanding parity Commonwealth Mortgage Bonds.
+As noted on the front cover, the Offered Bonds have received a long-term rating of "Aaa" from Moody's Investors Service ("Moody's") and a long term rating of "AAA" from Standard & Poor's Ratings Services ("Standard & Poor's" or "S&P").
 It is a condition to the Underwriter's obligation to purchase the Offered Bonds that neither rating agency shall have lowered, withdrawn or suspended its rating prior to the Date of Delivery.